 Another mistake I made was to assume that all the dye stuff was contained within my mesh bag and it wasn’t until I drained out the dye solution that I realised there was quite a lot of dust stuck to the material making some of the colouring quite blotchy.
 I should have removed the dye stuff and strained the solution first before adding my materials.

 Below is a photograph of the items dyed using Logwood Chips.
 I love this colour!
 All the items came out quite blotchy, except for the Mohair yarn and the Wool yarn and I’m sure this is because, firstly I didn’t mordant the swatches properly and secondly because I didn’t strain the dye solution.
 Another factor is because the dye vat (or my saucepan in this case) was not big enough to allow the dye to cover the material evenly.

-If you would like to try this for youself at home, please browse our selection of natural dyes and mordants.
+If you would like to try this for yourself at home, please browse our selection of natural dyes and mordants.